stephaniecrocker91/drf-api-simplybookings/README.md

 * * *

-# VIEWS:
+## VIEWS:

 * * *

-* get method: creates profile serializer instance, and response data returned from our serializer displaying Profile.objects.all()
+* ProfileList:
+    * get request listing all profiles.

+* ProfileDetail
+    * _get_object_: View handling request made for profile that doesn't exist and checks permissions.
+    * _get method_: View profile details by fetching using pk.
+Calls the get_object method, calls profile serializer, and returns serializer data.
+    * _put method_: Calls _get_object_ method by pk, calls serializer with profile and update data.
+If serializer vaid, save profile instance to database and return data in our response.
+If invalid, return Response with error.(400_BAD_REQUEST)

 ## SERIALIZERS: